japila-books/apache-spark-internals/docs/core/TorrentBroadcast.md

 readBroadcastBlock <<unBlockifyObject, _unblockifies_ the collection of `ByteBuffer` blocks>>

-NOTE: readBroadcastBlock uses the xref:core:SparkEnv.adoc#serializer[current `Serializer`] and the internal xref:io:CompressionCodec.adoc[CompressionCodec] to bring all the blocks together as one single broadcast variable.
+NOTE: readBroadcastBlock uses the core:SparkEnv.md#serializer[current `Serializer`] and the internal io:CompressionCodec.md[CompressionCodec] to bring all the blocks together as one single broadcast variable.

-readBroadcastBlock xref:storage:BlockManager.adoc#putSingle[stores the broadcast variable with `MEMORY_AND_DISK` storage level to the local `BlockManager`].
+readBroadcastBlock storage:BlockManager.md#putSingle[stores the broadcast variable with `MEMORY_AND_DISK` storage level to the local `BlockManager`].
 When storing the broadcast variable was unsuccessful, a `SparkException` is thrown.

 [source,plaintext]
 ----